 OpenAPI

 The documentation of the API (at least the backend template for now) follows the OpenAPI specification.
-The OpenAPI definition is generated by scanning the Spring @Controller
+The OpenAPI specification is generated by scanning all Spring @Controller annotations, which serve as the Single Source of Truth.

 The next sections provide an overview how the documentation is integrated and explains the usage.